 If your Ruokangas guitar or bass warranty card says ‘Rosewood’, it is always East Indian Rosewood – never Brazilian.
 Since 2012 we’ve had both the trade & latin name of all the wood species listed in the warranty card.

-Spanish Cedar (Cedrela Odorata) is listed in the CITES Appendix III.
-This means that only the lumber needs to be licensed, when it is exported from the country of origin.
-So it’s basically our tonewood suppliers’ headache, not ours, and definitely not yours.
+Spanish Cedar (Cedrela Odorata) is listed in the CITES Appendix II, with the exemption of finished musical instruments, parts, and accessories.
+This means it’s basically our tonewood suppliers’ headache and to some extent ours – but definitely not yours.
 For finished products no certification or registration is needed, or even available.
 This means that no certification is required nor available to your Ruokangas guitar made of Spanish Cedar.

 What will the future bring?
 Well, none of us has the crystal ball.
 I advice you to keep the documentation safe, that shows when your Ruokangas guitar was made.
-For example – now as the East Indian Rosewood was listed (in January 2017) – in case you would decide to sell your pre-convention era guitar, and you happen to find a buyer from another continent – then you need to apply for a CITES export license.
-Now it helps you to have the documents (invoice/receipt, warranty card and/or certificate of authenticity) at hand, in case the CITES regulations would change.
+It helps you to have the documents (invoice/receipt, warranty card and/or certificate of authenticity) at hand, in case the CITES regulations would change.
 If you do not have any of such documentation saved, however, feel free to contact us for assistance.